Namantar Andolan: Long March

-The Long March began on a Dhamma Chakra Pravartan Din from Deekshabhoomi, Nagpur, an area populated by many Buddhists, towards Aurangabad, blessed by Bhadant Anand Kausalyan.
+The Long March began on a Dhammachakra Pravartan Din from Deekshabhoomi, Nagpur, an area populated by many Buddhists, towards Aurangabad, blessed by Bhadant Anand Kausalyayan.
 Each day, protesters marched 30 kilometres to cover a distance of 470 kilometres in 18 days in the bitter cold.
 This was one of the most remarkable andolan in Indian history, after the 1927 Indian Independence movement due to Dalit women's active key role–they took part in the Jail Bharo Andolan with pride.
 At every village, masses of people joined the Long March.
 "This march was the world's third largest Long March."
 According to Yukrant leader, around 3 lakhs of people were expected to join the Long March to rename the university after Ambedkar's name.
-A small percentage reached to Aurangabd, but minimum 3 lakhs organized the mass protest – The protesters clashed with the police between 25 November to 6 December.
+A small percentage reached to Aurangabad, but minimum 3 lakhs organized the mass protest – The protesters clashed with the police between 25 November to 6 December.
 Thousands of Long March activists walking from Nagpur, Udgir, and Satara were taken into custody at the boundaries of Marathwada.
-Thousands were arrested during the staygraha struggle at their towns and cities.
+Thousands were arrested during the satyagraha struggle at their towns and cities.
 During 6 December, Ambedkar's death anniversary, protesters were lathi charged and police fired shots on them.
 On the same day, Vidarbha bandh was observed.
-On 27 November, police stopped the protesters at Khadakpurna River Bridge in the afternoon.
+On 27 November, police stopped the protesters at Khadakpurna River Bridge in Buldhana district in the afternoon.
 Thousands of protesters started a sit-in at the Khadakpurna River Bridge.
-They were lathi charged after 12 AM in their sleep.
+They were lathi charged after 12 midnight in their sleep.
 During the course, many ran away, and hundreds were arrested.

 On 3 December, there was a protest by Dalit youths who burned buses.
 4 of them died in clashes with the police at Nagpur.
 Police arrested around 12,000 demonstrators, who planned to march towards the university from Kranti Chowk, at Auragabad.
 Demonstrators of Dalit Panthers were arrested at Bhadkal Gate and at the university entrance.
 Leaders and activists arrested, physically harmed, lathi charged, shot with tear gas, and air firing to disperse the crowd.
 The intention of the state was to control and disperse demonstrators and keep them from anti Dalits, who formed the Namantar Virodhi Group (a group opposing renaming).
 Most of them were freed from jails on the same evening but few refused to leave the jails to continue satyagraha.
 The main agenda of this Long March was to battle against caste oppression.

 The movement became a part of Dalit literature.
 According to Omvedt, "the upsurge, turmoil's and frustration of the long march campaign brought the movement to a new turning point.
 The readiness for action shown by Dalit masses provided a demonstration of their powerful urge for revolutionary change".
 During the Long March, men sung songs of martyrs.
 Women even joined children to boost this revolution.
-The andolan gradually turned out in Agra, Delhi, Bangalore, Hyderabad, where people protested marching.
+The andolan gradually turned out in Agra, Delhi, Bengaluru, Hyderabad, where people protested marching.
 For 16 years, many meetings were held, people protested marching, and they were arrested many times.